cristian931/T-ARDIS/README.md

     access the MEDDRA dictionary, the latter can be requested registering in the UMLS website.
-  - Once the registering procedures are completed, to download the dictionaries  just go again to the ATHENA website at http://athena.ohdsi.org/vocabulary/list, add to the already selected databases the MEDDRA and click on "download vocabulaires".
+  - Once the registering procedures are completed, to download the dictionaries  just go again to the ATHENA website at http://athena.ohdsi.org/vocabulary/list, add to the already selected databases the MEDDRA and click on "download vocabularies".
   - Save and extract the files in a folder called "athena" in the same parent folder in which are saved all the other repository files.
-  - **IMPORTANT: Update the run_file.sh with your ULMS credential (line 208) and DRUGBANK credential (line 478) in order to download and update the data.**
+  - **IMPORTANT: Update the run_file.sh with your UMLS credential (line 208) and DRUGBANK credential (line 478) in order to download and update the data.**
 3) Launch the run_file.sh script
   - The script will start downloading the updated files of the different DRUG - SIDE EFFECT databases: